JoeLumbley/Tic-Tac-Toe/README.md

 ![001](https://github.com/JoeLumbley/Tic-Tac-Toe/assets/77564255/2d3e72ac-cee3-4715-857a-6fe81cdc20f6)

-We define the board as a two-dimensional array that holds the state of each cell.
+We define the Board as a two-dimensional array that holds the state of each cell.
 ```
 Private ReadOnly Board(2, 2) As Cell
 ```